JamesTheHacker/spacecake/README.md

 ## Help!

 If you can improve this project in any way please submit a PR.
 I welcome all PR's, issues and requests.

+## TODO

+* Remove Mobx dev. toolbar on deploy.
+Currently have to remove it manually before deploying.